 In California, a Gun Violence Restraining Order (GVRO) is a civil order that temporarily prohibits an individual who poses a significant danger of causing injury to self or others from purchasing or possessing any firearms or ammunition.
-Under California law, law enforcement and family and household members are authorized to petition for a GVRO.1
+Under California law, law enforcement, immediate family members, roommates, persons in a dating relationship with the respondent, people who share a child in common1, employers, co-workers2, and employees and teachers at a secondary or postsecondary school3 that the respondent has attended in the last 6 months, are authorized to petition for a GVRO.

 There are three types of GVROs: emergency GVROs, temporary GVROs, and GVROs After Hearing.
 Law enforcement may request an emergency GVRO over the phone outside normal court hours.
-Law enforcement and immediate family members (including spouse, whether by marriage or not, domestic partner, parent, child, any person related by consanguinity or affinity within the second degree, or any other person who regularly resides in the household, or who, within the prior six months, regularly resided in the household) may petition for a temporary GVRO ex parte during court hours.
+Law enforcement, immediate family members (including a spouse, whether by marriage or not, domestic partner, parent, child, any person related by consanguinity or affinity within the second degree), roommates, dating partners, people who share a child in common, employers, co-workers, and employees and teachers at a secondary or postsecondary school that the respondent has attended in the last 6 months, may petition for a temporary GVRO ex parte during court hours.
 An emergency GVRO and a temporary GVRO remain in effect until a hearing for a GVRO After Hearing, but no longer than 21 days, when both the petitioner and respondent may address the court.
-A GVRO After Hearing lasts one year and may be terminated prior to its expiration or renewed through court processes defined in the law.2
+A GVRO After Hearing lasts between one and five years and may be terminated prior to its expiration or renewed through court processes defined in the law.